ProjectLibertyLabs/reconnection-service/README.md

 Note: using [docker compose file](docker-compose.yaml) to start the services.
 This will start the services in development mode.

-In order to run the `account-service` in development mode without containers, you can use the following commands:
+In order to run the `reconnection-service` in development mode without containers, you can use the following commands:

-#### 1. Start the Redis server container, the Frequency container, and the mock webhook server.
+#### 1. Start the Redis server container and the Frequency container.
 You can view the logs with your Docker setup.

    ```bash
    docker compose up -d redis frequency